These 10 Unique Day Trips in Pennsylvania Are an Absolute Must-Do

 Are you wondering what to do this weekend?
-Maybe your parents are visiting and you want to take them on a fun mini-trip.
-Perhaps friends from far away are headed your way, or you're looking for "spontaneous day trips near me" online.
+Maybe your parents are visiting, and you want to take them on a fun mini-trip.
+Perhaps friends from far away are heading your way, or you simply want to get out and explore.
 No matter the occasion, these 10 unique day trips in Pennsylvania showcase some of the best that our beautiful state has to offer.
-Take your pick, and enjoy one of the best day trips in PA.
+Take your pick, and enjoy one of the best day trips in Pennsylvania.

-Frank Lloyd Wright designed the Fallingwater house in 1935.
-Since then it has been declared a National Historic Landmark and has been lauded as the architect's most beautiful work.
-The house is tucked away in the mountains, with the famous waterfall underneath its foundation.
-Originally, the house was built as a residence for the owners of Kaufmann's Department Store, but now it is open to visitors for guided tours.
-Be sure to make advanced reservations if you want to tour the beautiful home.
-Stop by the official website of Fallingwater for more information.
+Frank Lloyd Wright designed Fallingwater in 1935.
+Since then, it has been declared a National Historic Landmark and lauded as the architect's most beautiful creation.
+The house, with the famous waterfall underneath its foundation, is tucked away in the mountains.
+Originally, Fallingwater was built as a residence for the owners of Kaufmann's Department Store, but it is now open to visitors for guided tours.
+Advanced reservations are required, and several tours are offered, including the Architectural Tour, the Guided Grounds Walking Tour, and the In-Depth Guided Tour.
+If you prefer just exploring the grounds, you can also purchase a day pass.

 3. Bethlehem

-Bethlehem is an often overlooked town that has much to offer.
-Several years ago, the abandoned steel stacks from Bethlehem Steel were converted into Sands Casino and a venue where musicians perform.
-If you're looking to do something a little quieter, explore the Moravian Book Shop, the oldest bookstore in the world, and the row of shops and businesses on its street.
-Throughout the year, Bethlehem rings in various seasons with different festivals and events-- every fall it holds Celtic Classic, every summer it holds Musikfest, and during the holiday season, Bethlehem decks the halls with glittering lights.
-Learn more on the official website of Visit Bethlehem.
+Bethlehem is an often-overlooked town that has much to offer.
+If you're looking for something unique to do, explore the Moravian Book Shop, the oldest bookstore in the world, and the row of shops and businesses on Main Street.
+Throughout the year, Bethlehem rings in various seasons with different festivals and events.
+Every fall, the Celtic Classic is held, and every summer, it hosts Musikfest.

 4. Longwood Gardens, Kennett Square